Changing Your Diet Can Help Tamp Down Depression, Boost Mood

 There's fresh evidence that eating a healthy diet, one that includes plenty of fruits and vegetables and limits highly processed foods, can help reduce symptoms of depression.

 A randomized controlled trial published in the journal PLOS ONE finds that symptoms of depression dropped significantly among a group of young adults after they followed a Mediterranean-style pattern of eating for three weeks.
-Participants saw their depression "score" fall from the "moderate" range down the "normal" range, and they reported lower levels of anxiety and stress, too.
+Participants saw their depression "score" fall from the "moderate" range down to the "normal" range, and they reported lower levels of anxiety and stress too.

 Alternatively, the depression scores among the control group of participants — who didn't change their diets — didn't budge.
 These participants continued to eat a diet higher in refined carbohydrates, processed foods and sugary foods and beverages.
 Their depression scores remained in the "moderate severity" range.

-"We were quite surprised by the findings," researcher Heather Francis, a lecturer in clinical neuropsychology at Macquarie University in Sydney, Australia, told us via email.
-"I think the next step is to demonstrate the physiological mechanism underlying how diet can improve depression symptoms," Francis says.
+"We were quite surprised by the findings," researcher Heather Francis, a lecturer in clinical neuropsychology at Macquarie University in Sydney, Australia, told NPR via email.
+"I think the next step is to demonstrate the physiological mechanism underlying how diet can improve depression symptoms," Francis said.

 Scientists are learning more about how a poor diet can increase inflammation, and this can be one risk factor for depression.
-"Highly processed foods increase inflammation," Francis says.
-What's more, "if we don't consume enough nutrient-dense foods, then this can lead to insufficiencies in nutrients, which also increases inflammation," she says.
+"Highly processed foods increase inflammation," Francis said.
+What's more, "if we don't consume enough nutrient-dense foods, then this can lead to insufficiencies in nutrients, which also increases inflammation," she said.

 In this study, participants in the "healthy eating" arm of the study ate about six more servings of fruits and vegetables per week, compared with the control group.
-Participants "who had a greater increase in fruit and vegetable intake showed the greatest improvement in depression symptoms," Francis says.
+Participants "who had a greater increase in fruit and vegetable intake showed the greatest improvement in depression symptoms," Francis said.

 Participants were also instructed to increase consumption of whole grains to a recommended three servings per day, as well as three servings per day of protein from lean meats, poultry, eggs, tofu and beans.
 In addition, they were told to get three servings of fish per week.

 As for dairy, the recommendation was three servings per day, unsweetened.
-Participants were also instructed to consume three tablespoons of nuts and seeds per day, two tablespoons of olive oil per day and were advised to add in spices, including turmeric and cinnamon.
+Participants were also instructed to consume three tablespoons of nuts and seeds per day, as well as two tablespoons of olive oil per day, and were advised to add in spices, including turmeric and cinnamon.

 One of the shortcomings of nutrition science is that it often relies on asking people to recall what they ate in the past.
 Given our flawed memories, these measures can be unreliable.
 But this study included a clever way to validate how many fruits and vegetables people consumed.
 Using a device called a spectrophotometer, the participants had their palms scanned.
-The device can detect the degree of yellowness in your skin that correlates with your intake of carotenoids, which you get from eating fruits and vegetables.
+The device can detect the degree of yellowness in your skin, which correlates with your intake of carotenoids, which you get from eating fruits and vegetables.

-The scientists used several research questionnaires to evaluate participants' mental health, including one that asked them how often over the prior week they've experienced symptoms of depression.
+The scientists used several research questionnaires to evaluate participants' mental health, including one that asked them how often over the prior week they'd experienced symptoms of depression.

 The new study adds to a growing body of research that supports the connection between diet and mental health.
-"We have a highly consistent and extensive evidence base from around the globe linking healthier diets to reduced depression risk," says Felice Jacka, a professor of nutritional and epidemiological psychiatry at Deakin University's Food and Mood Center in Australia.
+"We have a highly consistent and extensive evidence base from around the globe linking healthier diets to reduced depression risk," says Felice Jacka, a professor of nutritional and epidemiological psychiatry at Deakin University's Food & Mood Centre in Australia.

 For example, a 2013 meta-analysis of 22 previously published studies showed that the Mediterranean diet was associated with a lower risk of depression.